blubeatbee/SQL-QueryTest/README.md

 - IQueryable and AsQueryable()
 - AsNoTracking()

-The SQL file for recreating the database is stored inside the Script folder.
+Note: The SQL file for recreating the database is stored inside the Script folder.